 Aaron Paquette is one of Canadaʼs best-known First Nations Metis personalities.
 He is a bestselling, award-winning author, an acclaimed painter and artist, an illustrator, goldsmith and cathedral stained glass artist.

 He is also fortunate to be alive.
 It was on an August night in Edmonton, Alberta, Canada that Aaron found himself on the guardrails of the High Level Bridge.
 A moment of crisis.
-Over the intervening years, through ups and downs and many mistakes and learning opportunities, Aaron found his way back.
-He found his a voice to his message that we all suffer, but none of us are alone.
-There is strength within us and around us that we can constantly draw on, not only to get us through tough times, but to propel us into the life we always wanted.
-When we use our courage to listen to it.
+Over the intervening years, through ups and downs and many mistakes and learning opportunities, Aaron has found a way to voice his message.
+We all suffer, but none of us are alone.
+There is a strength within us and around us that we can constantly draw on, not only to get us through tough times, but to propel us into the life we always wanted.

-He has shared the stage with former and current politicians such as Phil Fontaine, Premier of Ontario Kathleen Wynne, Dr. Marie Wilson of the Truth and Reconciliation Commission, former Auditor General of Canada Sheilah Fraser and the Right Honorable Paul Martin.
+He has shared the stage with former and current politicians such as Phil Fontaine, Premier of Ontario Kathleen Wynne, Dr. Marie Wilson of the Truth and Reconciliation Commission, former Auditor General of Canada Sheilah Fraser, Right Honorable Paul Martin, among others.

 In early 2013 he coined the term #Ottawapiskat which helped disrupt the way we look at the relationship between Indigenous Reservations and the Canadian Government in a constructive and humorous way.
 It was a stark and paradigm shifting marriage of the words Ottawa (Canada’s capital city) and Attawapiskat, a northern community under the grip of extreme poverty and suffering.
 People immediately saw the potential and began creating their own highly charged, incisive, or just plain funny tweets around the new word.
 Making space for other’s creativity and inventiveness is something that inspires Aaron’s work and efforts.

 His bestselling, award winning novel Lightfinder is taught across Canada in schools, colleges and universities.
 He was a candidate for Member of Parliament for the riding of Edmonton-Manning in 2015.